FishcakeLab/Fishcake-Tokenomics/README.md

 Below are the key documents available in this repository.
 Each document is designed to provide insights into different aspects of the Fishcake platform:

 ### 1. Fishcake Tokenomics Whitepaper
-Explore the detailed structure of Fishcake Coin (FCC) and understand the underlying economic model of our platform.
+Explore the detailed structure of Fishcake Coin (FCC) and understand the underlying economic model of our platform, includes the mechanism of Redemption pool and Mining pool design.
 This document is essential for anyone interested in the financial mechanics and incentives of the Fishcake ecosystem.
 - [Fishcake Tokenomics Whitepaper (PDF)](https://github.com/FishcakeLab/Fishcake-Tokenomics/blob/main/Fishcake%20EventFi%20Tokenomic%20Whitepaper.pdf))

 ### 2. Fishcake Introduction